-If you’d like to register, you can complete the contact form below (only your name and email are required, although messages are nice!).
+If you’d like to register, you can complete the contact form below (registration is currently closed, but will reopen again at 8pm (UK time) on the 26th of April), only your name and email are required, although messages are nice!.
 I will email you full terms and conditions, plus a payment link within 24 hours.
-The first lesson will be sent out on Monday the 30th of March, and then on every following Thursday and Monday afternoons.
+The first lesson will be sent out on Monday the 11th of May, and then on every following Thursday and Monday afternoons.

 Finally, THANK YOU SO MUCH for all of your interest and support.
 We are living in strange and frightening times and it’s hard to not feel helpless and overwhelmed, especially when we’re all hyper aware of just how amazing our emergency services, our postal workers, cleaners, shop workers, delivery drivers and many more others are right now.
 In times like this (what times have ever been like this?!)
 I try to find ways to be useful, and I hope that this course is useful to some of you in what ever way, whether it’s creativity and solace during a frightening time, or just something to do while you’re stuck in the house.

 I am so grateful to have so much support and connection.

 Keep safe and take care for now.

 40 thoughts on “Finding a way when things gang aft agley”